Clent-Africa/.github/profile/README.md

 # CLENT Africa

 Welcome to the official repository for CLENT Africa!
 We are a pioneering NGO focused on creating sustainable and equitable solutions for communities across Africa.
-Our mission is to drive meaningful change through collaborative and inclusive initiatives that address climate change, energy, environment, gender equality, and technology.
+Africa is facing a profound crisis as it is disproportionately affected by climate change.
+Extreme weather events, like droughts and floods, are devastating agriculture and displacing communities in Eastern and Southern Africa ([UN Office for the Coordination of Humanitarian Affairs](https://www.unocha.org/news/seven-things-you-need-know-about-climate-change-eastern-and-southern-africa)).
+Africa’s low adaptive capacity and high dependence on natural resources make it uniquely vulnerable to these climate impacts ([UN Environment Programme](https://www.unep.org/regions/africa/regional-initiatives/responding-climate-change)).
+This threat is compounded by severe health consequences, including malnutrition and disease ([Carbon Brief](https://www.carbonbrief.org/in-depth-how-climate-change-affects-health-in-africa)).

+Despite contributing the least to global emissions, Africa bears the brunt of climate change ([UNFCCC](https://unfccc.int/news/climate-change-is-an-increasing-threat-to-africa)).
+The African Development Bank warns that without significant intervention, climate change will undo decades of development progress ([African Development Bank](https://www.afdb.org/en/cop25/climate-change-africa)).
+It’s a crisis that demands urgent action and investment in adaptation and resilience.

+CLENT Africa is dedicated to addressing these challenges through initiatives focused on climate change, sustainable energy, environmental conservation, and gender equality.
+We invite you to join us in this critical mission.
+Your time, donations, and partnerships can help us build resilient communities and promote sustainable development across the continent.

 ## Focus Areas